lundqvistr/manual_medfak_research_data/manual.md

 There is also a "journal" keeping track of what has been done, which is simply a text file with the underlying syntax.
 This journal can be used as a security measure in case you have not remembered to save files as intended.
 The default location of the journal file can be seen in the `File locations` part of the `Edit/Options`.

 ##### Variable attributes
-In SPSS, variables have _attributes_ such as `type` (numeric, string, date,...), `missing`, `measure` (nominal, ordinal, scale) and some other aspects of the variables at hand.
+In SPSS, variables have _attributes_ such as `type` (numeric, string, date etc), `missing`, `measure` (nominal, ordinal, scale) and some other aspects of the variables at hand.
 The `measure` attribute is particularly important since calculations or representations of your variables are in many routines determined by this attribute.
 Two examples are _Custom Tables_ and _Chart Builder_, where for a scale variable the default is to calculate a mean, whereas the default for a nominal variable is a count.
 As a general rule, it is recommended that attributes are set for your variables of interest.
 However, in those routines where the measure attribute is important, you can make temporary changes of the measure level.

 You can also define your own attributes, which could be a way to store other types of metadata, units for measurements is one simple example.
 In the menu system, the place to define such attributes is `Data/Define Variable Properties`.
 These attributes can also be included in the codebook.